AlexGidiotis/Keras-tutorial-on-CNNs/README.md

 - The CNN with the VGG16 pre-trained layers achieves approximately 91% accuracy on the cifar10 data.

-- The CNN regressor achieves approximately 187 Mean Squared Error on the celebA data.
+- The CNN regressor achieves approximately 187 Mean Squared Error on the celebA data after 28 epochs.